City Type: Small City-Large Town

 In addition, many residents work in education.
 There is a need for English teachers in the area.

 Beer Sheva, 45 minutes away, is also an employment center for Arad.

 As a further aid for income, the city has set aside an area for business people to open boutique hotels.

 Arad has made the educational system a priority; the municipality invests in educationally innovative programs and in the creation of an excellent educational climate.

 Arad has 27 preschools, open to children ages 3 to 6, which operate on an extended school day and include supplementary informal education programs.

-Arad’s elementary schools include Reform, Orthodox, Chabad, Beit Yaakov, and one of the South’s only Democratic schools.
+Arad’s elementary schools include Reform, Orthodox, Chabad, Beis Yaakov (for the Gur Chasidic community), and one of the South’s only Democratic schools.
 The city’s high schools include an ORT school, a business school and an Ulpana for girls.
 Boys looking for Dati (religious) education generally attend the Yeshiva high school in Beer Sheva.